Labor, One of the Four Factors of Production

 Contract labor is when a contract specifies the work to be produced.
 It’s up to the worker to define how it gets done.
 The amount paid is either commission or a set fee for the work.
 Benefits are not paid.

 A third type is slave labor.
 This is illegal.
 That's when the worker is forced to work for little more than room and board.
-Child labor is a form of slave labor.
+Child labor is another form of slave labor.
 Children don't really have the ability to make a free choice as to whether they will work.

 How Labor Affects the U.S. Economy

 The BLS is a division of the U.S. Department of Labor.
 It manages compliance with labor laws and the U.S. minimum wage.
 It also provides job training and enforces workplace safety.